 Fighting Atop the Train

-~ from a 2015 piece by McConnachie for NPR called Before Fighting Atop a Train, Some Things to Consider
+~ From a 2015 piece by McConnachie for National Public Radio called Before Fighting Atop a Train, Some Things to Consider

 “Lorne didn’t like the piece because he didn’t understand it — it’s understandable that he didn’t understand it,” McConnachie recalls.
 “But Belushi said to Lorne, ‘Unless we do this piece, I’m leaving the show.’ ”

 The sketch ran.
 “Al Franken, to his credit — because he was on Lorne’s side about the sketch — came up to me afterward and said, ‘You know, now I see what you were driving at.
 I didn’t see it before.’
 Which I thought was awfully generous of him.”